This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 Resource Attributes

-resource.environmentEnvironment where the trace was captured, e.g., production.
+resource.environmentEnvironment where the trace was captured, for example,, production.

-resource.cloud.regionCloud region where the service is located, e.g., earth.
+resource.cloud.regionCloud region where the service is located, for example,, earth.

 resource.faas.max_memoryMaximum memory allocated for the function as a service (FaaS).